shrivastavarashmi/SampleSpringBatchScheduler/README.md

 Below information can be used to verify the application running on App Service :

-* Hit the health check url  `https://{appservicename}.azurewebsites.net/` to see if your app service is up and running.
+* Hit the default app service url  `https://{appservicename}.azurewebsites.net/` to see if your app service is up and running.
 It should display below json output :

 ``Batch Service is UP!``